kenjigunawan/bitemetrics/framing.md

 saturated_fat     float64
 carbohydrates     float64
 ```
 <img src="https://kenjigunawan.github.io/gasorpass/assets/images/gas%20or%20pass%20logo%20only.svg" alt="Gas or Pass Logo" style="float: right; margin: 0 0 1em 1em; width: 200px;" />
+Originally our `submitted` column was the date of submission, but now it has been changed into the number of days it has been out before the recipe gets rated.

+Also while predicting, if you want to see the average rating of the recipe at the time of publishing, you can impute `submitted` to be 0.

 Now every column is of a numerical data type, we can perform our **Regression** of the average rating.
 Let's get cooking!